whosteenie/homelab-ad/README.md

 <p align="center"><em>Lab Compliance Policy configured in Intune</em></p>

 After syncing Client01, the device evaluated as non-compliant specifically on BitLocker.
-This is expected — Hyper-V VMs do not have a TPM chip by default, which BitLocker requires.
+This is expected since Hyper-V VMs do not have a TPM chip by default, which BitLocker requires.
 All other policy settings evaluated as compliant.
-In a production environment the remediation would be to either enable a virtual TPM on the VM, encrypt the drive, or create a compliance exception for lab/virtual machines.
+In a production environment the remediation would be to either enable a virtual TPM on the VM, encrypt the drive, or create a compliance exception for lab and virtual machines.

 <p align="center">
   <img src="screenshots/intune-compliance-detail.png" alt="Device compliance detail showing BitLocker non-compliant and all other settings compliant"/>
 </p>
-<p align="center"><em>Policy setting evaluation — BitLocker non-compliant due to no TPM, all other settings compliant</em></p>
+<p align="center"><em>Policy setting evaluation showing BitLocker non-compliant due to no TPM, all other settings compliant</em></p>

 ---